raineedust/The-Odin-Marina/README.md

 # The Odin Marina

-**The Odin Marina** is a mockup design of a marina business Landing Page.
+This is a simple Landing Page for a fictitious business, **The Odin Marina**.

 For the best viewing experience, it is **recommended** to display the webpage on a desktop screen.